stareyednya/stareyednya.github.io/pages/gachabot.md

 To both allow game masters to have a view of the full machine state and prevent players absuing the system by giving themselves extra currency or peeking into other player's inventories, Mowtron makes use of Discord's ability to assign users different roles within the chat.
 Through applying 'game master' and 'player' roles within the server, Mowtron can restrict certain commands and functionality to use only by game masters, with a warning provided for players who try.
 Use of roles also ties in with keeping player inventories private but allowing game masters to monitor Mowtron's use.
 When players win an item the result is privately messaged to them, but the result can also be sent publically to an output channel only those with the 'game master' role can view.

-## Results and What Was Learned
-After three weeks of planning and development an initial version of Mowtron was deployed in the campaign's Discord server for stress testing before the game began, since so far all testing had only been done in a server with one other person (myself).
-All 15 game masters and players were given the oppertunity to try using Mowtron to add and win dummy items simultaneously.
-Overall the reaction to Mowtron was overwhemingly positive, with the only negative response to be acted upon regarding the lack of feedback to mistakes being made in entering commands.
-Mowtron was updated with error messages for incorrectly used commands, as well as beginning to accept often seen typos of commonly seen commands (for example, typing 'm!item' instead of 'm!items').

-Developing Mowtron helped improve my Javascript and database skills, along with being my first experience using Node.js and working on an application to be hosted elsewhere.

-## Usage Examples
-Examples will be uploaded when the game begins and Mowtron is in active use.